 Some of the aforementioned sales prospecting techniques are more of an older way to do things.
 The others reflect how the way of doing things has changed.
 For example, although cold contacting is still used, warm calls are prioritized.
 At the same time, in-person networking had to give a lion’s share to connecting online and video conferences.

-Other differences between the old and the new approach to sales prospecting give prominence to data and personalization, as highlighted in the table below.
+Other differences between the traditional and the modern approach to sales prospecting give prominence to data and personalization, as highlighted in the table below.
 There is no surprise there, as 62% of customers claim that they would not stay loyal to a brand if it stopped delivering personalized content.

-Another pivotal difference between the old and the new approaches to sales prospecting comes from the rise of inbound prospecting.
+Another pivotal difference between the old and new approaches to sales prospecting is the rise of inbound prospecting.

-The difference between outbound and inbound prospecting deserves a closer look as it pervades many of the sales prospecting methods named above.
+The difference between outbound and inbound prospecting deserves a closer look as it permeates many of the above sales prospecting methods.

 Outbound prospecting